-During the summer, preserve flowers often host butterflies such as the regal fritillary and the Poweshiek skipper, both species of special concern.
+During the summer, preserve flowers often host butterflies such as the regal fritillary, a species of special concern.
+The preserve originally supported the poweshiek skipper, a now federally endangered species, but it has not been documented here in recent years.
 Visitors to Regal Meadow Preserve will also not want to miss the thumping of the American bittern in the marsh, often audible for a half-mile.
 This medium-sized brown heron is one of several bird species found at Regal Meadow.

 Why the Conservancy Selected This Site